processone/docs.ejabberd.im/content/ejabberd-faq/index.md

 you can handle tens of millions of users on ejabberd systems.

 ...
 And we are still improving :)

+### What are the tips to optimize performance ?

+Optimisation of XMPP servers performance, including ejabberd, is highly dependant on the use case.
+You really need to find your bottleneck by monitoring the process queues and finding out what is your limiting factor, and move to the next one.

+The first step is to make sure you run the latest ejabberd.
+Each new release comes with a bunch of optimisations and a specific bottleneck you are facing may have gone away in the latest version.

+To give you an idea ejabberd 15.07 is 2 to 3 times more efficient in memory, latency and CPU compared to ejabberd 2.1.

+You should also make sure that you are also using the latest Erlang version.
+Each release of Erlang comes with more optimisation regarding locks, especially on SMP server, and using the latest Erlang version can also help tremendously.

 ## Erlang support